Skip to content

 FormBuilder

 FormBuilder is a schema-driven form engine in the frontend SDK.
-Used by experiment-design plugins to render their design schema, it eliminates per-plugin form boilerplate while keeping enough flexibility for custom field types and conditional logic.
+It can render a full FormSchema, a compact controls object, or a defineControlModel() workspace model.
+Experiment-design plugins use it to eliminate per-plugin form boilerplate while keeping enough flexibility for custom field types and conditional logic.

 When to use FormBuilder vs. hand-rolled forms